 If you've ever had that sinking feeling in your stomach as the weekend draws to a close, you aren't alone.
-Many of us struggle with feelings of anxiety, low mood and a general sense of dread - dubbed by many as the 'Sunday night blues'.
+Many of us struggle with feelings of anxiety, low mood and a general sense of dread - dubbed by many as the 'Sunday scaries'.

-According to a recent survey, as many as two in three Brits struggle with Sunday blues as they start to worry about the week ahead.
-But why do we get them - and is there anything we can do about it?
+Around 2 in 3 people in the UK struggle with anxiety or the blues on a Sunday as they start to worry about the week ahead.1 But why do we get these feelings - and what can we do to ease them?

-"There are two things going on really: loss of the weekend, and anticipation of the week ahead," explains Katerina Georgiou, a counsellor and psychotherapist.
-"Sunday marks the end of the weekend, the end of a break, and the end of the very brief respite from the previous week's work,
+"Sunday marks the end of the weekend, the end of a break, and the end of the very brief respite from the previous week's work," she says.